IsaacHair/Corth/readme.txt

 There will be arrays.
 There will be assignment of preprocessor variables within loops, not just in the body of for loops.
+Note that names can contain up to 16 characters.
+However, there can be infinitely many dimensions on an array or a label, but these must be marked with square brackets.
+Also, the name can't continue after the label.
+So, as[11]ds would be bad syntax.

 NOTE: THE CODE FOR UPLOADING AND COMPILING VSP ASSEMBLY NEEDS TO BE CHANGED TO USE BINARY FILES INSTEAD OF TEXT FOR RELIABILITY.